Lamb tagine with couscous is a hearty Moroccan meal

 Our trip began in Morocco and after spending a day in Casablanca, we made our way to Marrakech.
 Seeking an authentic immersion in the culture versus a resort experience, we stayed in the walled “old city”, the Medina quarter.
 At the time, there were few hotels here and so we were surrounded by locals, many of whom spoke French (lucky for us).
 One of our favourite places was the UNESCO Heritage Jemaa el-Fnaa, a huge and bustling square beneath the Medina Quarter.
 In this courtyard we saw snake charmers, story tellers, nougat sellers and henna artists.
 In the nearby souks we met vendors selling spices, leather goods, perfumes, fabrics, and tagines.
 It was vibrant, joyful, and exhilarating, and we are so grateful that we got to experience this place when we did.

 The other thing that we loved about Morocco was the food.
 Not only was it incredibly inexpensive, it was phenomenal.
 Although we enjoyed many different meals, including harissa soup, pastilla (a pigeon pie) and merguez sausages, our dinners in Marrakech were usually some form of tagine, a dish named for the earthenware pot in which it is cooked.
+One of our favourites was lamb tagine with couscous.
 We were so enamoured with this style of cooking, and with this dome covered pot, that during our next stop in Fez, the new bride convinced her groom that a tagine must be purchased.
 And so, we made our way into the souks of Fez, a labyrinthian place, and eventually found our way out carrying a beautiful potter’s tagine.
 The next step was to ensure its safe passage home with us.
 For the rest of our honeymoon, as we travelled by trains, small planes, ferries and finally a big plane home, that tagine pot sat on hubby’s lap, wrapped in gorgeous fabric (also from the souks), protected against any mishap.
 That’s love.

 While in Morocco we picked up some tips from the locals, and have used one of them here.
 The onion in this recipe is kept whole.
 This way, the flavour of the onion is imparted into the tagine, but the onion itself is removed before serving.